Schedule: Monday - Thursday: 8:00a - 5:00p | Friday: 8:00a - 2:00p

 Your doctor might recommend a clear liquid diet for a day following the procedure.
 Clear liquids include broth, juice, and clear soda.

-In the days that follow, add in foods that are high in fiber, such as beans, broccoli, berries, and whole grains.
+In the days that follow, add foods that are high in fiber, such as beans, broccoli, berries, and whole grains.
 Avoid foods known to cause constipation, such as processed foods, red meat, and dairy.

 How long does it take to recover from hemorrhoid banding?